What We Do

 Michael Fleming, Studies of the effects of elk on vegetation.

-Michael is well prepared for this complex task.
+Michael has walked the line between science and teaching for years.
 He received B.A. in Biology from the University of Oregon, a M.S. in Environmental Education from Southern Oregon University and a M.A.T. in Secondary Science Education from Pacific University.
-Between all this schooling, he gained practical experience as a botanist with the Brooklyn Botanic Garden, as a G.I.S. instructor in Tillamook, OR, and a science/math teacher in a public high school in Hillsboro, OR.
-He plans a career in teaching and research at the University level after completing his doctoral studies at the UW, sometime in 2010 or thereabouts.
+In addition to all this schooling, he also gained professional experience as a botanist, a G.I.S. instructor and a high school science/math teacher.
+All work and no play makes Michael a dull boy, so he still finds time for various distractions including brewing beer, playing guitar and slow-cooking the occasional rack of ribs on his backyard grill.

 Back